Acne returning when coming off the pill

 Where can I get support for acne?

 Always remember that you are so much more than your skin.
 Everybody is different, and the path you choose to take has to be right for you, whether that’s hormonal contraception or a non-hormonal treatment.
-Check out our blog on the best contraceptive pill for acne if you are looking to continue with hormonal contraception to manage your skin.
+We can, however, help you find the best contraceptive pill for acne if you are looking to continue with hormonal contraception to manage your skin.

 If you are finding yourself struggling with your confidence or mood because of your acne, please reach out to your GP or visit Acne Support, who have information about emotional support resources available to you.